poetix/thelastinstance/content/posts/poyem5.md

 Scratching deepens the furrow, wearing down
 to aggravated crackle, echoic clucking
 too long after the fact.
 Keep cutting heads
-for dwindling patrimony; under no circumstances
+for dwindling pay-off; under no circumstances
 change the record.

 What I do in my sleep is less exotic;